-Mr. Williamson is on the clarinet faculty at Columbia University and the Mannes School of Music in New York City.
+Mr. Williamson is currently a faculty member of DePaul University in Chicago.
+He has served on the faculty at Columbia University and the Mannes College of Music in New York City, as well as at the Pacific Music Festival in Sapporo, Japan.
 He received his Bachelor's Degree and Performer's Certificate from the Eastman School of Music, as well as a Master's Degree from The Juilliard School.
 As a Fullbright Scholar, he furthered his studies at the Hochschule der Kunste in Berlin, Germany where he collaborated with various members of the Berlin Philharmonic.
 His past teachers include Peter Rieckhoff, Charles Neidich, Kenneth Grant, and Michael Webster.

 Mr. Williamson currently plays on Henri SELMER Paris Signature Bb and A clarinets.

-Photo credit : Todd Rosenberg - Laetitia Lecuyer / Henri SELMER Paris
+Photo credits: Todd Rosenberg - Laëtitia Lécuyer / Henri SELMER Paris

 Centered and powerful, the 'Signature' clarinet offers a rich palette of colors.